 Exchange programme for Pediatric Radiology Fellowships

-The programme offers an opportunity to complement subspecialisation training in paediatric imaging or an existing fellowship programme in this field of radiology.
-Through three months of training the trainee will be provided with intense modular training in paediatric imaging and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centre in Europe.
+The programme offers an opportunity to complement subspecialisation training in paediatric radiology or an existing fellowship programme in this field of radiology.
+Through three months of training the trainee will be provided with intense modular training in paediatric radiology and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centre in Europe.

 Visit the ESOR Website for further information and application

 Social events at the Annual Meeting for Junior members